yassineAlouini/hyperparameters-optimization/blog_post/how_to_optimize_hyperparameters.md

 There are two broad families for choosing the hyperparameters values to test:

 * A deterministic and exhaustive approach, known as grid search, which consists in trying all the possible combinations
-* A randomized approach where grid points are drawn from specified distributions.
+* A randomized approach where grid points are drawn from specified probabilistic distributions.

 There is also a third, more clever method that leverages [Bayesian statistics](https://en.wikipedia.org/wiki/Bayesian_statistics).